Achievable logoAchievable logo

 Key features:

-• High capacity for ATP production but slower rate.
+• High capacity for ATP production, but a slower rate of ATP delivery.

-• Requires oxygen and is most efficient for sustained activities.
+• Requires oxygen and is the most efficient system for sustained activity.

 Krebs cycle and electron transport chain (ETC)

-The Krebs cycle, also known as the citric acid cycle, is a series of enzyme-catalyzed chemical reactions that occur in the mitochondria.
-It plays a key role in cellular respiration by oxidizing acetyl-CoA to produce energy in the form of ATP.
-The cycle generates high-energy electron carriers, NADH and FADH2, which are subsequently used in the electron transport chain to produce ATP through oxidative phosphorylation.
+The Krebs cycle (also called the citric acid cycle) is a series of enzyme-catalyzed reactions in the mitochondria.
+Its main role in cellular respiration is to oxidize acetyl-CoA and capture energy in high-energy electron carriers (NADH and FADH2).
+These carriers then deliver electrons to the electron transport chain, where ATP is produced through oxidative phosphorylation.

 Key steps of the Krebs cycle: